CortexIntelligentAutomation/docs/content/en/docs/2025.1/Guides/user-guides/user-interfaces/gateway/Admin/packages/package-version-editor.md

 The list of Active Directory objects displayed to define flow execution authorisation is filtered by the Base DNs configured in LDAP Connection for {{% ctx %}} Gateway.

-See the [Set Authorisation on a Package Version tutorial][] for a step-by-step guide.
+See the [Set Authorisation on a Package Version][Set Authorisation on a Package Version tutorial] tutorial for a step-by-step guide.

 ### Schedules